Information on Walking in the Countryside

 For some helpful suggestions about "Where to Stay" around the route of the London Green Belt Way see the Accommodation section of this website.
 There is a list of places easily accessed from the route; most have maps of how to get there from points along the route, some general information and links to their websites.
 There is guidance on how to search for yourself.

-The “Rail Access” section of this website gives a list of railway stations which are easily accessible from the route.
+The "Route Access By Public Transport" section of this website gives a list of railway stations and bus stops which are easily accessible from the route.
 These can be used to plan walks of different durations, where you do a certain section of the route over a given period of time.

-There are also links to websites which can help with other transport such as bus routes, etc. which you may find helpful and can incorporate into your plans.
+There are also links to websites which can help with other transport not listed, which you may find helpful and can incorporate into your plans.

 Local People & Landowners